 To diversify PNG’s asset base and increase employment, investment is needed to strengthen capacity in institutions and physical infrastructure.
 Electricity, telecommunications, road and other transport infrastructure remain critical to enabling private sector-led growth.

-Translating strong macroeconomic performance and revenues from the extractive industry into strong, tangible improvements to living standards for all Papua New Guineans remains the key challenge for the Government of PNG, yet other challenges are also immense.
-Improving public financial management, efficiency of public spending and service delivery, raising the performance of the civil service, and improving transparency and accountability in budget management will be crucial in converting resources revenue into inclusive growth and, consequently, a genuine improvement in the livelihood of ordinary Papua New Guineans.
+Translating macroeconomic performance and revenues from the extractive industry into strong, tangible improvements to living standards for all Papua New Guineans remains the key challenge for the Government of PNG, yet other challenges are also immense.
+Improving public financial management, efficiency of public spending and service delivery, raising the performance of the civil service, and improving transparency and accountability in budget management will be crucial in converting resources revenue into inclusive growth and, consequently, a genuine improvement in the livelihoods of ordinary Papua New Guineans.

 Last Updated: Apr 14, 2016